Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

 \section{Implications for direct detection}

-Direct detection (DD) experiments provide an unique probe for investigating possible interactions between DM and baryons.
+Direct detection (DD) experiments provide a unique probe for investigating possible interactions between DM and baryons.
 By using large exposures of selected target materials they are capable of setting strong limits on the scattering rate of atomic nuclei with the galactic DM particles.
 For a DM candidate with a given differential DM-nucleus cross-section, $\s{d}\sigma / \s{d}E_r$, the expected differential recoil rate per target nucleus can be computed as~\cite{goodman_detectability_1985}:

+where $E_r$ is the recoil energy, $m_{A/\chi}$ the nucleus/DM mass and $v = |\vec{v}_\st{LAB}|$ the velocity of DM particle in the detector's (LAB) frame.
+The latter is a sum of the DM velocity in the galactic rest frame, $\vec{v}_0$, the velocity of the local standard of rest (LSR), $\vec{v}_\st{LSR}$, the peculiar motion of the Sun, $\vec{v}_\odot$, and the Earth's circular velocity around the Sun, $\vec{v}_\s{circ}$:

-where $E_r$ is the recoil energy, $m_{A/\chi}$ the nucleus/DM mass and $v = |\vec{v}|$ the velocity of DM particle in the detector (LAB) frame.
-For spin-independent (SI) interactions, where DM is typically assumed to scatter coherently of all the nucleons, the differential corss-section can be expressed as:
+For the LSR and peculiar motion of the Sun we adopt values consistent with the kinematic data used in section~\ref{sec:rotation_curve}, namely $\vec{v}_\s{LSR} = (0, 231, 0) \; \s{km/s}$ and $\vec{v}_\odot = (11.1, 12.24, 7.25) \; \s{km/s}$, while for Earth's circular motion we use $|\vec{v}_\s{circ}| = 30 \; \s{km/s}$ along with orbital parameters reported in~\cite{freese_colloquium_2013}.
+Since the orientation of $\vec{v}_\s{circ}$ varies throughout the year, which leads to annual modulation of the signal that we discuss in grater detail in section~\ref{sec:direct_detection_modulation}, all the quantities obtained in the following are given as yearly averages unless stated otherwise.
+For spin-independent (SI) interactions, where DM is typically assumed to scatter coherently with all the nucleons, the differential cross-section can be expressed as: